EU-Ukraine summit set for Feb 3, location not decided | Law-Order

 EU-Ukraine summit set for Feb 3, location not decided

 The spokesman said the invitation for Zelenskiy to visit Brussels did not mean that's where the summit would be held.
 Officials said the theme of the summit was likely to be how the EU can continue to support Ukraine against Russia.
-Leaders would also assess Ukraine's path to membership in the bloc.
+The leaders of the EU's two key institutions -- the Commission and the council of EU leaders -- would also assess Ukraine's path to membership in the bloc.

 Zelenskiy has made regular appearances via video-link at EU summits since the start of the Russian invasion in February.
 He made his first in-person trip since the start of the war to Washington on Wednesday.